EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-gettingstarted.md

 How did the container determine what to do when we ran it?
 What did running the container actually do to result in the displayed output?

-When you run a container from a Singularity container image without using any additional command line arguments, the container runs the default run script that is embedded within the container image.
+When you run a container from a Singularity container image using the `singularity run` command the container runs the default run script that is embedded within the container image.
 This is a shell script that can be used to run commands, tools or applications stored within the container image on container startup.
 We can inspect the container image's run script using the `singularity inspect` command:

 ~~~
-$ singularity inspect -r hello-world.sif
+$ singularity inspect -r lolcow.sif
 ~~~
 {: .language-bash}

 ~~~
 #!/bin/sh

-exec /bin/bash /rawr.sh
+    date  |  cowsay  |  lolcat

 ~~~
 {: .output}

-This shows us the script within the `hello-world.sif` image configured to run by default when we use the `singularity run` command.
+This shows us the script within the `lolcow.sif` image configured to run by default when we use the `singularity run` command.

-While

 That concludes this introductory Singularity episode.
 The next episode looks in more detail at running containers.